Marilyn Manson (band): Antichrist Superstar (1996–1997)

 The band's second studio album, Antichrist Superstar, was released on October 8, 1996.
 It was recorded at Nothing Studios with Reznor, Manson, Sean Beavan and former Skinny Puppy member and longtime producer Dave Ogilvie sharing co-production duties; members of both Marilyn Manson and Nine Inch Nails took part in its recording.
 The process of making the album was a long and difficult one, highlighted by experiments involving sleep deprivation and near-constant drug use, in an effort to create a violent and hostile environment suited to the album's content.
 During this time, antagonism between band members was high.
-Daisy Berkowitz, the band's founding guitarist, departed the band partway through the album's recording process, with Twiggy performing much of the album's guitar work.
+Daisy Berkowitz, the band's founding lead guitarist, departed the band partway through the album's recording process, with Ramirez performing much of the album's guitar work.
 Timothy Linton responded to an advert seeking Berkowitz's replacement.
 He would form a close relationship with Madonna Wayne Gacy, who was responsible for the inclusion of one of the major sources of inspiration for the album: Kabbalah.
 Breaking with the six-year tradition of naming band members after female icons and serial killers, Zim Zum was chosen as Linton's stage name.
 It was derived from the Lurianic Kabbalah concept of Tzimtzum.
 "The Beautiful People" was released as the album's lead single.
 It created enough anticipation for Antichrist Superstar that the album debuted at number three on the Billboard 200 with first-week sales of 132,000 copies.
 Manson also appeared on the cover of Rolling Stone, who awarded the band their 'Best New Artist' accolade in 1997.
 The year-long "Dead to the World Tour" followed, which was the band's longest and widest-ranging tour yet.
 In the US, however, the band was receiving more attention than ever before, and not all of it was positive.
 As the tour was getting underway, the band found itself the target of bipartisan congressional hearings, led by conservative violent entertainment watchdog group Empower America (now known as FreedomWorks) co-directors Republican Secretary of Education William Bennett and Democratic U.S. Senator Joseph Lieberman, to determine the effects, if any, of violent lyrics on young listeners.
 In addition, nearly every performance of the tour was picketed by religious organizations.

 In July 1997, Manson collaborated with British trip hop group Sneaker Pimps for the single "Long Hard Road Out of Hell" from the soundtrack to the 1997 film Spawn.
 The band released their second EP, Remix & Repent, on November 25, 1997.
 It featured new versions of Antichrist Superstars four singles: "The Beautiful People", "Tourniquet", "Antichrist Superstar" and "Man That You Fear".
 In February 1998, Manson released his autobiography, The Long Hard Road Out of Hell, as well as a live video entitled Dead to the World.
 It was also confirmed that Antichrist Superstar would be the first installment in a concept album trilogy which the band called their triptych.